-The Board of Directors of OP MB is responsible for organising and maintaining adequate and effective internal control.
-It deals with the guidelines governing OP Financial Group's internal control, ensures that OP MB has an adequate set of guidelines specifying Group-level guide-lines, and supervises internal control effectiveness and sufficiency.
+The Board of Directors is responsible for organising and maintaining adequate and effective internal control.
+It deals with the guidelines governing OP Financial Group's internal control, ensures that OP Corporate Bank has an adequate set of guidelines specifying Group-level guidelines, and supervises internal control effectiveness and sufficiency.